Marcelo Rubens Paiva: Biography

-When jumping off a waterfall, Paiva fractured his spine and became tetraplegic.
+He returned to live in São Paulo in 1974, and there he was a student at the Colégio Santa Cruz.
+He studied agricultural engineering at the State University of Campinas.
+When jumping into a shallow lake at 20 years old, Paiva fractured his spine and became tetraplegic.
 In 1983, after extensive physiotherapy, he gained the movement of both arms and hands and wrote Feliz Ano Velho (Happy Old Year), an autobiographical recollection of these events and his entire life.
+The book was adapted into a play directed by Paulo Betti and also a film, directed by Roberto Gervitz.
+It won the Jabuti Prize, the most important literary award in Brazil.

 Marcelo Rubens Paiva is a writer, screenwriter and playwright.
 He graduated in Communication Radio & TV (USP; 1982–87), drama course (Centro de Pesquisas Teatrais do Sesc-SP; 1989–90), master in Literature (Unicamp; 1991–94) and the Knight Fellowship Program (Stanford University, CA; 1995–96).